margaretmf/margaretmf.github.io/poetry.md

 I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.
 You can let this go, darling, your good, Southern uncle already calls you darling, so do not worry child, heaven has got a plan for you, always.

+## At the Root ##
+At the root is the same heart responding and reacting to the same culture.
+The same heart is at the root singing, appreciating, and interpreting.

 ## Cars on the Roads #
 In the red, white, and blue, where there are all sorts of people.
 Every one is individual.